phkoester/meadows/README.md

 `meadows` is an experimental library written in Rust.

 **NOTE:** For the time being, it is not recommended for public use.
+Use it at your own risk.

 ## License